How GE (General Electric Company) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of GE's revenue in 2025?

-GE generates over 67% of its revenue from industrial services, including maintenance, upgrades, and digital solutions for installed equipment.
-Equipment sales account for nearly 29%, with the remainder from corporate and emerging product lines.
+GE generates over 67% of its revenue from services contracts, primarily in aviation and energy.
+Equipment sales account for nearly 29%, with other segments contributing smaller shares.

 2. How profitable is GE in Q3 2025?